 Rattle’s successors Sakari Oramo (1998-2008) and Andris Nelsons (2008-2015) helped cement that global reputation, and continued to build on the CBSO’s tradition of flying the flag for Birmingham.
 As the only professional symphony orchestra based between Bournemouth and Manchester, the orchestra tours regularly in Britain – and much further afield.
 The orchestra has travelled to Japan and the United Arab Emirates in previous seasons, and in December 2016 the CBSO made its debut tour of China.
 And its recordings continue to win acclaim.
 In 2008, the CBSO’s recording of Saint-Saëns’ complete piano concertos was named the best classical recording of the last 30 years by Gramophone.

 Now, under the dynamic leadership of Mirga Gražinytė-Tyla, associate conductor Michael Seal and assistant conductor Jonathan Bloxham, the CBSO continues to do what it does best – playing great music for the people of Birmingham and the Midlands.
-The 2016-17 season ranges from Handel, Tchaikovsky, Elgar and Mahler to opera and contemporary classical music - while popular Friday night shows and lively family concerts offer world-class music making for all tastes and all ages.
+The 2017-18 season ranges from Haydn, Tchaikovsky, Bruckner and Debussy to opera and contemporary classical music - while popular Friday night shows and lively family concerts offer world-class music making for all tastes and all ages.